Age of Empires II: The Conquerors: Campaigns

+Development and release

+The Conquerors was created by Ensemble Studios, who had developed Age of Empires II: The Age of Kings in 1999, its predecessor in 1997 and Rise of Rome expansion pack in 1998.
+The concept of the expansion pack was thematically inspired by the historical notion of conquerors and colonisation of the New World.
+To support this concept, designer Greg Street stated the studio developed a list of "famous conquerors", narrowing their focus to those that would "show off the new civilizations" and that "players would most want to portray".
+In the additional campaign, the developers researched "famous battles", such as the Battles of Agincourt, Lepanto and Manzikert, that were "important in history, but not robust enough to support an entire campaign.
+Designer Bruce Shelley stated that the approach taken to the expansion was to "improve the fun and appeal" for both hardcore and casual gamers, using player feedback on the original game to help guide the design of gameplay changes and additions.
+Ensemble Studios technical director David Pottinger stated that the game's artificial intelligence engine was improved for the expansion, using a method named "behaviour combination" to create more complicated behaviours from enemy units.

+A game demo was released, previewing the Mayan and Aztec civilizations over the first Aztec single-player campaign mission and one multiplayer map.
+The Conquerors received a gold master in early August 2000, and was released on 25 August.

+Following release, Ensemble Studios published several downloadable patches and maps for The Conquerors.
+In 2001, Microsoft released Age of Empires: Collector's Edition, containing both Age of Empires titles with their respective expansions.

 Soundtrack

 The game disc itself is a mixed-mode CD (containing both data and audio tracks).
 Track 1 appears as the data track, and track 2 is the soundtrack as a Red Book audio track.
 According to Gracenote, it is called "Subotai Defeats The Knights Templar".
 As in the PC version, the file is very long and uses small transitions to separate tracks.
-It lasts 30 minutes and 48 seconds.
+It lasts for 30 minutes and 48 seconds.
 The Age of Empires Collector Edition Soundtrack CD's tracklist gives many of the names of the individual tracks.
 The tracks were composed by Stephen Rippy and Kevin McMullan.

 These are the tracks that appear on the audio part of the game CD, in order of playback.
 The tracks are not separated, but instead are one long track with floating transitions.
 Some of the tracks are featured on the "More Music From The Ages" CD, though these are usually only available as prizes from Ensemble Studios.